 What Kind of Teacher Do You Want to Be?

 At the School of Education, you’ll have plenty of options.
 Choose from a range of content areas.
 Focus on elementary, secondary, or all-ages education.
-You can even choose to study abroad through one of our cultural immersion projects.
+You can even choose to study abroad through one of our Global Gateway for Teachers.

 If you’re in secondary education, you can also take part in our Community of Teachers program, an ongoing seminar where students at different points in their educations share their experiences and work toward developing a portfolio of professional skills.